arvindsc/amp-angular-test/README.md

 # Demo via stackblitz
 https://stackblitz.com/github/ampdigital/interview-angular

-# Submit your code
+# Submit your code - RTFM
-Simply fork this repository to get your copy to work on.
-Make your copy private but visible to onetonnesam@gmail.com.
+Simply <B>fork this repository to get your copy to work on.
+Make your copy private</B> but visible to onetonnesam@gmail.com.
 Once you are ready to submit, create a pull request.
 Please refer to https://guides.github.com/activities/forking/